jazz-code/Sprint-Challenge-Applied-JavaScript-v2/README.md

 1. What is the DOM?

+The Document Object Model is an API that contains HTML and can be acccessed by JS

 2. What is an event?

+Something that happens when a user makes some input

 3. What is an event listener?

+Listens for any user input

 4. Why would we convert a NodeList into an Array?

+To use array methods on the NodeList

 5. What is a component?

+A resuable piece of code

 ### Git Set up